The strong coupling constant: State of the art and the decade ahead: from lattice QCD alphasmZ from lattice QCD

-\item Given this result, by applying the master formula Eq.~(\ref{eq:masterdec}), one obtains the estimates for $\Lambda^{(3)}_{\overline{\rm MS} }$ given in Table~\ref{tab:lambda_eff}.
-These estimates should approach the correct three-flavor $\Lambda$-parameter in the limit $M\to\infty$.
+\item Given this result, by applying the master formula Eq.~(\ref{eq:masterdec}), one obtains the estimates, $\Lambda^{(3)}_{\overline{\rm MS},{\rm eff} }$, for $\Lambda^{(3)}_{\overline{\rm MS} }$ given in Table~\ref{tab:lambda_eff}.
+These estimates should approach the correct three-flavour $\Lambda$-parameter in the limit $M\to\infty$.
 Figure~\ref{fig:mtoinfty} shows that this is indeed the case.
-Or data is consistent with a linear extrapolation in $\mu_{\rm dec}^2/M^2$, which results in
+Our data are consistent with a linear extrapolation in $\mu_{\rm dec}^2/M^2$, which results in

-where the first uncertainty is statistical, while the second is due to different parameterizations of the $M\to\infty$ limit.
+where the first uncertainty is statistical, the second is due to an estimate of the $\mathcal O(a)$ effects present in our setup, and the last is due to different parameterizations of the $M\to\infty$ limit.

 \end{enumerate}